Trust me, they’re not. Not if you know what you’re doing.

 Always use the correct size wrench or screwdriver.
 Remember, not all truss rods can be replaced.

-As you can see, adjusting the truss rod is not as difficult as you might have thought.
+As you can see, knowing how to adjust the neck on a guitar rod is not as difficult as you might have thought.
 It’s just one of those things that we believe takes years of experience before we can do, and it’s simply not the case.

 It’s also something that, if you check it once or twice a year, will render your guitar so much more playable.